 DIY Costs

-For comparison, our six-day Kumano Kodo adventure cost us in total JPY85,815 (an average of around JPY7,150 per person per night):
+For comparison, our six-day Kumano Kodo adventure cost us JPY85,815 (an average of around JPY7,150 per person per night).

 - two nights’ accommodation in a hostel (all private rooms)